Latrobe Valley Mine Rehabilitation Advisory Committee

 Alan is involved in cross departmental liaison through the Planning in the Economic Growth Zone project.

 Past achievements include the development of the Regional Growth Plan, the Ninety Mile Beach Subdivision voluntary adjustment scheme, award winning Coastal Design Framework Plans and Environmental Effects Statement assessments on a range of energy related projects.

-As Director of Water Resource Assessment in DELWP Anna leads a large team of technical specialists, responsible for providing specialist technical advice and policy input to the Minister, department, Government agencies, the water industry and community relating to surface and groundwater availability and condition and the hydrologic risks posed by change in climate and catchment conditions.
+As Director Water Resource Assessment and Planning within the Department of Environment, Land, Water and Planning, Anna leads a large team of technical specialists responsible for providing specialist technical advice and policy input to the Minister, department, Government agencies, the water industry and community relating to surface and groundwater availability and conditions and the hydrologic risks posed by change in climate and catchment conditions.

 Anna has over 15 years’ experience in the water industry, spanning roles across water corporations, private sector, state and local government.

 Latrobe Valley Mine Rehabilitation Advisory Committee Annual Reports